 Why Dogs Bite

-A dog bite injury can result in serious injury.
+A dog bite can result in serious long-term injury.
 Disfigurement, permanent nerve damage, and emotional trauma are often the result of a dog bite or animal attack.
 The victim often wonders what they could have done differently.
 How could this have been prevented?
 Why did this happen to me or my child?

 While no one knows for certain why a dog may suddenly become vicious and aggressive, there are several reasons why dogs do bite.
-If you have been injured by a dog, it is important to contact our Aurora, Colorado dog bite attorneys immediately to begin investigating your dog bite case---so you can figure out WHY you were bitten.
+If you have been injured by a dog, it is important to contact our Aurora, Colorado dog bite attorneys immediately to begin investigating your dog bite case --- so you can figure out WHY you were bitten.

 Why Dogs Bite: Fear